ir-engine/ir-engine/packages/ops/docs/AWS-setup.md

 * ECR_URL -> The root ECR_URL for your repos, i.e. everything before the `/xrengine-dev(-builder)`, e.g. `11111111111.dkr.ecr.us-west-1.amazonaws.com` or `public.ecr.aws/a1b2c3d4`
 * PRIVATE_ECR -> Set this to `true` if your ECR repos are private, if they're public you don't need to set this at all

-If you go to the Actions Tab, you should see a few workflow runs with green checkmarks.
-You'll be re-running the `dev-deploy` workflow shortly; its initial run just ran a check to see if it should do a deployment based on `DEPLOYMENTS_ENABLED`, and since that wasn't set to true, it didn't do anything else.
+If you go to the Actions Tab, you might see a few workflow runs with green checkmarks.
+If so, you'll be re-running the `dev-deploy` workflow shortly; its initial run just ran a check to see if it should do a deployment based on `DEPLOYMENTS_ENABLED`, and since that wasn't set to true, it didn't do anything else.
 Now that that's set to true, re-running it will trigger a deployment.

+If you're asked to enable actions when going to the tab, and there are no runs listed after enabling actions, then you'll have to trigger the workflow by pushing new code to the dev branch.

 ## Grant Github-Actions-User access to cluster
 By default, only the IAM user who set up an EKS cluster may access it.